nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 # [fit] HOW IS THIS USEFUL?

+^ In practice, every model building exercise is an attempt towards reducing uncertainity.
+And remember that your model score is not always a good measure of the quality of your model.

 ![right fit filtered](images/mnisttwo.png)

 if we train a classifier on digits [0,8], what happens when we run..?